 In addition to the Bunting, I am grateful for fellowships from The North County Paden Institute for Writers of Color; Ingraham The W.K.
 Rose Fellowship at Vassar College; The MacDowell Colony; and The Fine Arts Work Center in Provincetown.

-This is more resume in a life that aches often for art.
+This is more resume in a life that aches often for art, but I’m often is in my books, in my garden, and drinking coffee with my friends and family.